localstack/docs/content/en/docs/Integrations/aws-cdk/index.md

 ![AWS CDK](aws-cdk-logo.svg)
 ## Overview

-The AWS Cloud Development Kit (CDK) is an IaC (Infrastructure-as-Code) tool using general-purpose programming languages such as TypeScript/JavaScript, Python, Java and .NET to programmatically define your cloud architecture on AWS.
+The AWS Cloud Development Kit (CDK) is an IaC (Infrastructure-as-Code) tool using general-purpose programming languages such as TypeScript/JavaScript, Python, Java, and .NET to programmatically define your cloud architecture on AWS.

 ## AWS CDK CLI for LocalStack